Ford's famous large van gets a facelift and is now better than ever

 Possibly a bit of a sore point with owners and drivers, as the Transit doesn't have the best reputation for being resilient to break-ins.

 In an effort to combat this, Ford updated the central locking programming in 2017.

 As always, our best advice is to not leave anything in the van that you can't afford to lose.
 But if that's not practical seriously consider upgrading the locks and investing in other security reinforcing measures.

 Ford offers its own range of Trade Vehicle Locks (TVL) security upgrades, covering everything from additional locks to key fob protectors designed to prevent keyless entry and start systems from being exploited by so-called 'relay box' attacks.

-In addition to this, the FordPass Connect system now available on facelifted Transits can send you a notification if the alarm is activated.
+In addition to the above, the FordPass Connect system now available on facelifted Transits can send you a notification if the alarm is activated.
 The FordPass Pro smartphone app that works with this also allows you to see the van's location at any time as well.

-In the future a new Guard function is planned foor FordPass Pro, which will take things even further by alerting you should someone try to open the van without your authorisation, even if they're using a key.
+Later in 2020 a new Guard Mode function is planned for FordPass Pro, which will take things even further by alerting you should someone try to open the van without your authorisation, even if they're using a key.

 Which Ford Transit is best for me?

 As the Ford Transit is typically the UK’s second bestselling van – behind its smaller brother, the Ford Transit Custom – it shouldn’t be difficult to track down a suitable example for your needs whether you’re buying new or used:

 You probably already know whether you need an extra row of seating for crew – which makes the decision between the regular panel van and the Double-Cab-in-Van (DCiV) an easy one.
 Chassis cab models are also available.